Skip to content

 The One Automation Per Object Rule

-Salesforce best practice is to have one record-triggered flow per object per trigger event.
+Salesforce best practice: have one record-triggered flow per object per trigger event.
 This is architectural guidance, not a platform enforcement.

 Why this matters: